ngraveio/ur-registry/ur-packages/multi-layer-sync/README.md

 // ur:crypto-sync-coin/oeadtaahkkotadayaocsfnaxylaolftaahknoeadtaaddlotaxhdclaotdqdinaeesjzmolfzsbbidlpiyhddlcximhltirfsptlvsmohscsamsgzoaxadwtamtaaddyoyadlecsfnykaeykaeykaewkaewkaycyksfpdmftaolftaadatghtnselbmdlgdmvwcnoecxidamnlfemssefslscksttaadatghrostjylfvehectfyuechfeykdwjyfwjziacwutgmtaahknoeadtaaddloeaxhdclaowdverokopdinhseeroisyalksaykctjshedprnuyjyfgrovawewftyghceglrpkgamtaaddyoyadlocsdwykcfadykykaeykaeykaolyksdwfegdimfghgi
 ```

-## [CryptoSyncCoin] create CryptoSyncCoin with 2 detailed account with tokens
+## [CryptoSyncCoin] Decode the CryptoSyncCoin with 2 detailed accounts with tokens

 ```js
 // cbor taken from the example above